sarahjburton/MCB185-2022/GUMPY.md

 I don't really recommend Chromebooks because it's not a popular platform for professional bioinformatics work.
 However, if that's all you have, it will work fine for this course.

+### Linux on Tablet ###

+I don't have any experience with Linux on tablets.
+I've seen it done, and it seems to work okay, but I expect there will be some issues with precompiled binaries as there are with the other cellphone-chip-based solutions (Pi, Chromebook).

 ------------------------------------------------------------------------------